olinkirkland/realms/docs/buildings.md

 Abbreviation | Name | Description
 ------------ | ------------ | -------------
-F | Food | If a Region produces more Food than it consumes, it receives a bonus to Growth and Happiness equal to 10% of the surplus Food.
+F | Food | If a Region produces more Food than it consumes, it receives a bonus to Growth and Happiness equal to 20% and 10% of the surplus Food (capping at +20 Growth and +10 Happiness).
 Otherwise, a negative amount of Food incurs a slight penalty to Growth.
 If a Region doesn't produce enough food and the Realm the Region belongs to has a negative total Food amount, the Region gets a large penalty to Growth and Happiness.
 W | Wealth | The value of the Region in cold, hard cash.
 This value is taxed at the Region's tax rate and that amount is added to the Treasury each turn.
 G | Growth | This value is added to the Region's Wealth every turn.
 H | Happiness | If this value sinks below zero, there is a chance a rebellion will form in the Region.